Shawinigan: Decline

 In the 1950s, Shawinigan Falls entered a period of decline that would last for several decades.
 Technological improvements made industries less dependent on Shawinigan Falls' geographic location.
 Therefore, many employers would relocate to nearby larger cities or close down.

 In 1958, it received city (cité) status, and its name was abbreviated to just Shawinigan.

 As a reaction to declining opportunities, many residents, many of whom were English-speakers, left the area.
 Shawinigan High School is the only remaining English-language school in the city following the closure of St. Patrick's (closed circa 1983).
 Shawinigan's last English-language newspaper, the Shawinigan Standard, ceased publication at the end of 1970.

 In 1963, the provincial government of Jean Lesage nationalized eleven privately owned electricity companies, including SW&P. While benefiting the population in general, the decision may have been damaging to local interests.

 Emerging hospitality industry

-Traditionally, Shawinigan has been home to a number of hotels and inns, including the following:

 In order to offset the decline of the heavy industry, leaders have promoted the expansion of the local hospitality industry.
 The most notable example of that initiative is the establishment of La Cité de l'Énergie, a theme park based on local industrial history, with a 115 m observation tower.
 Since it opened in 1997, it has attracted thousands of visitors to the area.
 It currently hosts bus tours and cruises, as well as entertainment shows and interactive exhibits.
 Since 2012, it is also home to the Museum of Prime Minister Jean Chrétien, a venue similar to those operated by the U.S. presidential library system and which focuses on the gifts received by the former Prime Minister of Canada (1993-2003) during his official duties.